muratk3n/thirdwave/en/README.md

 ---

-But they love proposing such ostentatious ideas, it makes the sound smart.
+But they love proposing such ostentatious ideas, it makes them sound smart.
 Hell one is thinking abt multiple universes.. isnt that smart?

 Sadly nah..
 I gurantee it a lot of these muckers are extremely